KeidsID/dicoding_flutter_expert/README.md

 ### 3. Search TV Show

-- There is a feature to search for TV show titles.
+- There is a feature to search for TV show titles
-  (API Query not Internal Query)s
+  (API Query not Internal Query).

 ### 4. TV Show Watchlist